If you're ready to start creating images for social media that stop fans in their tracks when scrolling, then you're in the right place.

 A great way to start out is to use ready-made template and edit the text, font, and color (even the background image).
 Then as you get savvy with this, start creating your own.

 Remember, the tools are there to help you!
-Just 3 years ago we didn’t have anywhere near the number of tools to choose from than we do now.
-I’ve included a few tools to get you started in the FREE PDF Planner too – Grab it here:
+Just 3 years ago we didn't have anywhere near the number of tools to choose from than we do now (and now we have Easil too!)

 5. Choose Your Fonts (Wisely)